Stormqueen!: Plot summary

 Lady Aliciane of Rockraven, barragana to Mikhail of Aldaran, dies giving birth to a daughter, Dorilys.
 In childhood, Dorilys is discovered to have weather-related laran, causing storms and lightning with her childish temper tantrums.

 Allart Hastur leaves Nevarsin Monastery, where he has lived for six years, learning to live with a form of laran that causes him to experience premonitions of multiple futures.
 He meets Cassandra Aillard, the woman his family intends him to marry.
 He believes that any children they might conceive will cause her death.
 To avoid this fate, they become celibate tower workers at Hali.

 Lord Rakhal Aldaran of Scathfell arrives with his son at Castle Aldaran.
 Scathfell wishes ensure that his son Darren marries Dorilys, who is now eleven.
 At the handfasting, Darren judges her to be much older than he has been told, and attempts to force her into sexual relations.
 Dorilys' self-protective laran strikes Darren dead.
 Scathfell swears vengeance.
 Dorilys' half-brother Donal is sent to acquire assistance from Hali Tower for Dorilys.

-Damon-Rafael Hastur of Elhayln, Allart's brother, arrives at Hali and asks him to undertake a diplomatic mission to Aldaran.
+Damon-Rafael Hastur of Elhalyn, Allart's brother, arrives at Hali and asks him to undertake a diplomatic mission to Aldaran.
 Donal Delleray also arrives, asking assistance for Dorilys.
 Allart and Renata accompany Donal back to Aldaran.

 After working with Dorilys for a day, Renata warns Aldaran that while Donal has weather-related laran, Dorilys has the gift in a lethal form.
 She also asserts that Dorilys has already used her ability three times to kill someone she feared.

 Renata attempts to teach Dorilys control, over both her behavior and her laran abilities.
 She, Allart, Donal and Dorilys use gliders to reach the fire watch tower.
-Dorilys explains that she can see the past, present and future of the fire; that Donal has the same ability with storms.
+Dorilys explains that she can see the past, present and future of the fire, and that Donal has the same ability with storms.
 Renata learns that Dorilys has the ability to draw power from the magnetic fields of planet.

 To circumvent demands made by his brother, Lord Aldaran betroths his daughter, Dorilys to her half-brother, Donal.
 Donal, who has fallen in love with Renata, objects, but cannot alter his foster-father's will.
 Donal and Dorilys are married on Midwinter Night.